Solid PDF Tools: Scanning, Archiving

 Solid PDF Tools users may scan a paper document into a PDF/A-1b file for archiving purposes and by relying upon built-in Microsoft Office Document Imaging (MODI) Optical Character Recognition (OCR) software, the document becomes keyword searchable.
 The software converts existing PDF documents into PDF/A-1b files which make them searchable, consistent, and archivable providing PDF/A validation compliance to make sure they reproduce similarly in the future.

 Editing

 Solid PDF Tools allows users to edit PDFs by adding custom watermarks and moving page orders.
 It will also detect hyperlinks and has text mark-up recovery.

 History

 Originally launched in 2003 by Solid Documents, Solid PDF Tools has become known as an alternative to Adobe® Acrobat® and utilized by businesses worldwide.
 In August 2008, version 2.0 included user interfaces for French, Chinese, and Spanish languages.
 In December 2010, version 7 was released offering several feature enhancements including the ability to convert PDF files into .docx, .xlsx or .pptx formats without requiring the user to have Microsoft Office.
 Additional features include table formatting improvements, text mark-up recovery, and extraction from PDF to .csv files.
 Version 9.0 allows scanned PDF data recovery into Microsoft Excel, offers improved conversion technology, and feature integration.

+In August 2021, Solid Documents was purchased by Apryse.
+Since then, Apryse has incorporated the Solid Documents technology into their core platform.